TensorNet: Cartesian Tensor Representations for Efficient Learning of Molecular Potentials: Conclusions and limitations

+We thank Raul P. Pelaez for fruitful discussions.
 GS is financially supported by Generalitat de Catalunya's Agency for Management of University and Research Grants (AGAUR) PhD grant FI-2-00587.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 823712 (RG, AV, RF); the project PID2020-116564GB-I00 has been funded by MCIN / AEI / 10.13039/501100011033.
 Research reported in this publication was supported by the National Institute of General Medical Sciences (NIGMS) of the National Institutes of Health under award number GM140090.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 {

 }